 With clean hands or gloves, ensure area is completely soap free and dry.
 Do not apply lotion or ointment.
-Apply second skin bandage by removing paper backing, once applied you can remove the clear backing.
+Apply second skin bandage by removing white backing, once applied you can remove the clear backing.
 If using multiple pieces overlap by at least 1-2cm and that you haven't missed any areas of the tattoo.

 After Second Skin

 If you find your tattoo is sticky it may have some adhesive left on it.
 Gently massage coconut oil onto affected area and allow to sit 5-10 minutes before washing again.
 Repeat if necessary.
 Do not use this step if you are applying another dressing.

 If you are not re-applying second skin and take it off sooner than 4 days check out our manual aftercare method on how to complete your healing process.

 At this point your tattoo is either beginning to peel or it already has during the second skin removal.
 It shouldn't have any scabs or be weeping any more.
 You will only need to wash twice per day and apply light amounts of moisturizer as it becomes itchy.
 The flaky ink coloured skin will come off during each wash; remember not to pick.
 Your skin will appear tight and shiny.
 Your tattoo may appear to be healed on the outside but its still vulnerable to damage for the first 6 weeks.

 Sunlight, chlorine and saltwater can still negatively affect your tattoo PERMANENTLY for the first 6-8 weeks before your skin undergoes a full regeneration cycle in order to effectively protect your tattoo.
 Saline is a form of tattoo removal by osmosis and in extreme cases your tattoo could be significantly altered.

 After your tattoo is finished peeling you are able to apply sunscreen for prolonged exposure to sunlight.
 Refer to our recommended aftercare products for more information.